 - Sends different values or blocks to different nodes - Deliberately ignores a pending value v in the blocks he mines, although v is pending for a long time - Does not mine on the longest chain - Does not broadcast a block as soon as he mined it

 Exercise 5.5.
-Try to understand [GKL15, §5.1], by making for yourself an example of a nonnegligible run where the validity condition, as defined in this paper, is violated.
+Try to understand [GKL15, §5.1], by explaining why there is a nonnegligible set of runs where the validity condition, as defined in this paper, is violated.

 A A client is a digital signature